 4. Double Major Pathway: This pathway may be recommended to those students who wish for an in-depth study in two disciplines to an equal extent.

-It is composed of two major disciplines with a minimum of 50% credits in one major (A) and a minimum of 40% credits in another major (B) out of the total credits.
-In the three-year UG program, it is specified that the student should earn a minimum of 68 credits in Major A and 53 credits in Major B to qualify for a UG degree with a double major.
-The double major pathway is not extended to the fourth year.
-In the fourth year, the student can continue to earn the required credits in either Major A or Major B to qualify for a UG Degree (Honors) / UG Degree (Honors with Research) in A or B. If he/she opts to continue with Major B in the fourth year, he/she should earn an additional 15 credits of 300-399 level B through inperson or online courses.
+It is composed of two Major disciplines with minimum 50% credits in one Major (A) and minimum 40% credits in another Major (B) out of the total credits.
+In the three-year UG programme, it is specified that the student should earn a minimum of 68 credits in Major A and 53 credits in Major B to qualify for a UG degree with a Double Major.
+The Double Major pathway is not extended to the fourth year.
+In the fourth year, the student can continue to earn the required credits in either Major A or Major B to qualify for a UG Degree (Honours) / UG Degree (Honours with Research) in A or B. If he/she opts to continue with Major B in the fourth year, he/she should earn an additional 15 credits of 300-399 level in B through in-person or online courses.